stitchdata/docs/_developer-files/connect/api/objects/form-properties/sources/databases/google-cloudsql-mysql.md

   - name: "filter_dbs"
     required: false
     read-only: false
-    internal: true
+    internal: false
-    type: "string"
+    type: "array"
-    description: "**This is an internal field and is for Stitch use only.**"
+    description: |
+      **Optional**: An array of strings that specifies the name of the databases that can be discovered by Stitch.
+      If no value is specified, Stitch will discover all databases on the host.
-    value: ""
+    value: |
+      ["<DATABASE_NAME>", "<OTHER_DATABASE_NAME>"]
 ---